 What’s the best gun holster for runners?

-Unlike other websites who try to tell you what the best jogging holsters are without trying them, I actually have experience with all the holsters on this list, minus the fanny pack, which is something a good friend of mine uses and I trust his opinion.
+Unlike other websites who try to tell you what the best jogging holsters are without trying them, I actually have experience with all the holsters on this list.

 Here are my top pistol holsters for runners.

 Best Gun Holster For Runners – Brave Response: